-The Chase award travel portal is powered by Expedia.
-You can enjoy the 25% bonus on any type of award travel including flights, hotels, rental cars, cruises, and tours.
+Expedia powers the Chase award travel portal.
+You can enjoy the 25% bonus on any type of award travel, including flights, hotels, rental cars, cruises, and tours.
 If you don’t want to use all your points on one purchase, Chase also lets you pay with points and cash.

 1:1 Transfer Partners

 You might find more value in the 1:1 airline and hotel transfer partners.
-In 1,000-point increments, you can transfer your points to these loyalty programs.
+In 1,000-point increments, you can transfer your points to their loyalty programs.

 No Foreign Transaction Fee Chase Credit Card

-The Chase Sapphire Preferred may have a $95 annual fee but you will never pay a foreign transaction fee.
-As other cards charge up to 3% on international purchases, the savings can more than pay the annual fee if you travel internationally regularly.
+The Chase Sapphire Preferred may have a $95 annual fee, but you will never pay a foreign transaction fee.
+As other cards charge up to 3% on international purchases, the savings can more than pay the annual fee if you travel internationally regularly with credit cards.

 The Chase Sapphire Preferred is the best Chase credit card overall for most award travelers because of its flexibility when booking award travel and its reasonable annual fee.
 These two advantages make it easy for a beginner or experienced traveler to maximize the value of each point they earn.